Title of the book

 A ceremonial occasion

 Joshua was appointed as the successor to Moses, both in a public ceremony (31:7-8, 34:9), as well as privately at the tent of meeting (31:14-23).
 The priests were instructed to keep the text of the covenant by the ark of the covenant (31:9, 25-26).
-Instructions were given for the regular renewal of the covenant (31:10-13).
-Moses wrote down the "Song of witness" (ch 32), and taught it to the people (31:22,28).
+Instructions were given for the regular renewal of the covenant, every seven years during the feast of Tabernacles (31:10-13).
+Moses wrote down the 'Song of witness' (ch 32), and taught it to the people (31:22,28).
 The singing of the song may have marked the formal conclusion of the renewal ceremony: "that very day Moses wrote this song" (31:22), and, "that very day Moses was allowed to see the land" (32:48).

 It is likely that Deuteronomy was given as Moses's farewell speech, urging the people to obey the law and keep the covenant on the very day he died (ch 34).